Parton Showers

 There are some differences between the showers to be aware of

-- While all three shower models do ordinary QCD and QED radiation,
+- While both shower models do ordinary QCD and QED radiation,

 beyond that the capabilities vary.